 The National Child Protection and Welfare Social Work Conference committee was established in 2005.
-This inter-agency initiative is comprised of staff from the School of Applied Social Studies, University College Cork, social work staff from the child protection and welfare social work teams of Tusla, the Child and Family Agency and the Irish Association of Social Workers (Southern Branch).
+This inter-agency, not-for-profit initiative is comprised of social work staff from the child protection and welfare social work teams of Tusla, the Child and Family Agency, the Irish Association of Social Workers (Southern Region SiG), and @UCCsocialwork, School of Applied Social Studies, University College Cork.

 This committee was established to address a need articulated by practice to create a space for practitioners in the area of child protection and welfare to hear about and debate new developments in the areas of research, policy and practice and to network with colleagues.
-To meet these needs we run a biennial conference held every second October at UCC.
+To meet these needs we run a biennial conference, normally in October, at University College Cork.

 Conference Organising Committee:

-Marie MacSweeney, Regional Manager, Child and Family Agency
+Marie MacSweeney, Regional Manager, Workforce Learning and Development, Child and Family Agency (Co-Chairperson)

 Jacinta Downing, Principal Social Worker, Child and Family Agency

-Emer Saunders, Acting Team Leader, Child and Family Agency (Co-Chairperson)
+Emer Saunders, Social Work Team Leader, Child and Family Agency

 Caroline Shore, College Lecturer, School of Applied Social Studies, University College Cork